-Contribution to National Outcome Measures of success (2023) Vision KPI 4.
-By 2023, the education More children and young people achieving Gross tertiary and training system offers minimum proficiency in reading enrolment rate (60% higher quality, inclusive mathematics (SDG4.1.1) by 2030) services and equips all More children under 5 years of age who are 2.
-Improved quality of learners96 with knowledge developmentally 'on track' in health, learning, higher education and skills for enhanced well-being (SDG4.2.1) institutions employability More youth and adults engaged in formal and 3.
-Post-secondary non-formal education and training (SDG4.3.1) (Includes entrepreneurship education provision in Increased numbers of youth and adults with skills and skills for emerging line with international information and communications technology blue, green, and digital standards (ICT) skills (SDG4.4.1) economy jobs, and cultural 4.
-Growth in number All teachers with minimum organized teacher and creative industries) training and credentials (SDG4.c.1) of graduates All schools with access to internet and 5.
-Increased numbers computers and with specialist teachers and international infrastructure for students with disabilities students (SDG4.a.1)
+Outcome Measures of success (2023) Contribution to National Vision KPI 4.
+By 2023, the education and training system offers higher quality , inclusive ✓ More children and young people achieving minimum proficiency in reading and mathematics (SDG4.1.1) 1.
+Gross tertiary enrolment rate (60% by 2030) services and equips all learners 96 with knowledge and skills for enhanced employability More children under 5 years of age who are developmentally 'on track' in health, learning, well-being (SDG4.2.1) More worth and adults approad in formal and 2.
+Improved quality of higher education institutions (Includes entrepreneurship skills and skills for emerging blue, green, and digital More youth and adults engaged in formal and non-formal education and training (SDG4.3.1) Increased numbers of youth and adults with information and communications technology (ICT) skills (SDG4.4.1) 3.
+Post-secondary education provision in line with international standards economy jobs, and cultural and creative industries) All teachers with minimum organized teacher training and credentials (SDG4.c.1) 4.
+Growth in number of graduates ✓ All schools with access to internet and computers and with specialist teachers and infrastructure for students with disabilities (SDG4.a.1) 5.
+Increased numbers of international students